Paulj1989/money-in-football/output/01-exploratory_data_analysis.md

 ## Distributions of Squad Values Across Leagues

+You can see the within-league disparity in squad values growing over the course of the decade, especially in the Premier League and Serie A.

 ``` r
 club_resources %>%
   ggplot(aes(x = value, y = forcats::as_factor(season), fill = league)) +